 To learn more about oil field accidents and what to do after you have been injured, read through the commonly asked questions and answers below.
 Then get in touch with our firm to schedule a free consultation.
-Call us at 210-739-0626 today or contact us online now.
+Call our San Antonio office at 210-739-0626 today or contact us online now.

 What types of oil field accidents cause injuries?

 Slip-and-falls, falls from heights (such as off of a derrick), pipeline blowouts, vehicle collisions, falling objects, equipment malfunctions and more are common accidents that occur while working in an oil field.
 Injuries range from minor to severe, including traumatic brain injuries (TBIs), concussions, spinal cord injuries, back and neck injuries, amputations, electrocutions, burns and others.

 What actions should I take after an injury?

 Immediately after an injury, you should report your situation to your supervisor and seek medical attention.
 This can start the workers’ compensation process, as the medical documentation as well as employer report are essential.
 It is also a good idea to talk with a lawyer as soon as you can to ensure that your rights are protected.

 Can I file a claim even if I’ve received workers’ compensation?